snphillips/LED-matrix-animation/README.md

 ---

-## Workflow: preparing the MatrixPortal S3 and loading everything
+## Preparing the MatrixPortal S3 and loading everything

 This project runs on **CircuitPython**.  `code.py` handles both the GIF animation and looping audio.